benknoble/benknoble.github.io/_posts/2018-07-28-til-adventures-with-python-unittest.md

 Which makes me think about efficiency in my code to avoid the disk.
 Which is good.

-...
-I'm getting a little off track.
+…I'm getting a little off track.
 Setup.
 Right.
 In python's `unittest`, you can define `setUp` and `tearDown` methods on a `TestCase`.
 Setup is run before each test, tear down afterwards.

 Mostly.

 See, if `setUp` fails for any reason, `tearDown` won't run.
-You can yell at me about poor tests later, but my `setUp` method needed to invoked methods on the unit under test in order to pre-populate the cache.
+You can yell at me about poor tests later, but my `setUp` method needed to invoke methods on the unit under test in order to pre-populate the cache.
 I didn't have to do it that way, but I did, and I'm not arguing about it now since it works.

 Anyways, that fails sometimes.
 So I ended up with temporary directories getting created and not removed; the deletion code was in the `tearDown` method.

-A google search and help doc later, I knew the answer.
+A Google search and help document later, I knew the answer.
 Turns out, 'cleanups' run no matter what.
 Perfect.

 I present the trimmed down solution.